f0lie/refactoring_example/README.md

 I made a presentation on how to refactor code.
 These are the files refered in the presentation.

-It depends on namedlist so if you want to use it do `pip install namedlist`
+If you want to use main_4.py or display.py, you need to use blessed.

+`pip install blessed`

 ## Todo